 DEP’s mission is to protect Pennsylvania’s air, land, and water from pollution, and to provide for the health and safety of its citizens through a cleaner environment.
 They work as partners with individuals, organizations, governments, and businesses to prevent pollution and restore our natural resources.

-The mission of the Energy Department is to ensure America’s security and prosperity by addressing its energy, environmental, and nuclear challenges through transformative science and technology solutions.
+The mission of the DOE is to ensure America’s security and prosperity by addressing its energy, environmental, and nuclear challenges through transformative science and technology solutions.